jtmullen/submodule-branch-check-action/README.md

 This is optional, if not included it will default to full history for the branches.

+### `require_head`
+If the submodule is required to be on the head (most recent commit) of the specified branch.
+Keep in mind that it is possible that this will pass on a PR at the time it is run but no longer be on the most recent at the time of merge.

+This is optional, it will not be checked if not included.
+Including this, but not branch, will result in an error.

 ## Outputs
 ### `fails`
 The reason the action failed (if any).
 The check will stop at the first failure.